praefervidus/markdown-composer/README.md

   - end_matter.md
   - SUMMARY.md
 ```
-Example Project Root SUMMARY.md:
+### Example Project Root SUMMARY.md:
-A '*' denotes anything that should be used in the Table of Contents, and the number of '*'s denote it's indentation level.
+An asterisk denotes anything that should be used in the Table of Contents, and the number of asterisks denote it's indentation level.
 Sections with higher indentation levels will have headings with more '#'s.
 ``` markdown
 [Title](front_matter.md)